Report damage and choose a resolution path

 Payment issued for repairs

 If Turo is paying, we’ll send you an electronic link to complete the payment process.
-Any portion paid by Allianz will be paid via bank transfer, which you will arrange with Allianz.
+Any portion paid by Aioi Nissay Dowa Insurance UK Ltd. will be paid by an administrator on their behalf.
+Payment may be made in the form of a bank transfer or direct payment to the repair facility.
 If we’ve restricted your vehicle, reply to the most recent email you received to ask that we remove the restriction.
 Attach photos that show the completed repairs.
 If you no longer have the email, send the photos and a request to remove the restriction to customer support